cridf-openassemblee-orgarif/openassemblee/README.md

 # Building for production

-To optimize the babylone14166 client for production, run:
+To optimize the openassemblee client for production, run:

     mvn -Pprod clean package